nodeshift/nodejs-reference-architecture/docs/functional-components/static-assets.md

 #### Common Directive Use Cases

 Note: Upstream systems can be picky about interpreting directives for caching.
+You may have to read documentation for the particular system (Akamai, Fastly, Google CDN, Cloudflare, nginx, varnish) to verify valid directives.

 ##### Caching static assets for a year